The Value of Information in Retrospect: Examples of Value of Information Measures

-So, the expected influence of $Y_2$ given the rest of the data, or equivalently the expected squared distance between the two estimates made with and without $Y_2$, is the sum of the conditional variances of each component of the Bayes estimator after applying the transformation corresponding to $A$.
-We can give a finer grained interpretation of the expected value of information ratio in some cases using the following fact:
+So, the expected influence of $Y_i$ given the rest of the data, or equivalently the expected squared distance between the two estimates made with and without $Y_i$, is the sum of the conditional variances of each component of the Bayes estimator after applying the transformation corresponding to $A$.
+We can sometimes give a finer-grained interpretation of the expected value of information ratio using the following fact: